Balban's conquest of Bengal

-Ghiyath al-Din Balban's campaign of Bengal (1277–1281) was a major expedition to reconsolidate Delhi Sultanate's authority over Bengal.
-In 1279, the Sultan of Delhi, faced significant challenges against the authority and military prowess.
+Ghiyath al-Din Balban's campaign in Bengal (1277–1281) was a major expedition to reconsolidate the Delhi Sultanate's authority over Bengal.
+In 1279, the Sultan of Delhi faced significant challenges against the authority and military prowess.
 Amidst the crisis, Tughral Tughan Khan, the Delhi Sultanate's governor of Bengal, rebelled and declared sovereignty.
 In response, Balban ordered Amin Khan, the governor of Oudh, to suppress Tughral's rebellion.
 Amin Khan's forces were decisively defeated.
-Two more armies led by Tirmati Khan, and Shahabuddin Bahadur were also defeated by Tughral in the following years.
+Two more armies led by Tirmati Khan and Shahabuddin Bahadur were also defeated by Tughral in the following years.

-Despite his deteriorating health, Balban personally led a fourth campaign against Tughral, mobilizing an army over 200,000 additional.
+Despite his deteriorating health, Balban personally led a fourth campaign against Tughral, mobilizing an army of over 200,000 additional troops.
 Thousands of boats facilitated the movement of soldiers and supplies along the Ganges.
 Upon learning of Balban's approach, Tughral Khan fled the Bengali capital, which was subsequently occupied by royal forces without resistance.
 Tughral sought refuge in the jungles of Jajnagar but was eventually captured and executed.
 His head was presented to Balban, who, in a display of retribution, ordered harsh reprisals against Tughral's allies and relatives.